threefoldfoundation/info_cloud/src/evdc/evdc_backup_restore.md

 ![](img/evdc_backup_restore.png)

 Two types of back-ups are available :
-- entries starting with `config` of the configurations
+- entries starting with `config` are the backups of the cluster configurations and secrets
-- entries starting with `vdc` are back-ups of the data
+- entries starting with `vdc` are back-ups of the data on the deployed solutions.

-**Remark** : please be aware that the backups taken will only refer to the eVDC configuration info and data, not to the persistent storage volumes that are part of the deployed solutions.
+**Remark** : the backups taken will only refer to the eVDC data, not to the persistent storage volumes that are part of the deployed solutions.
+If these volumes are to be backed up and recovered, they require specific action within the deployed solution.

 > Read more on [__Manual Backup__](evdc_manual_backup)